2017–18 Hong Kong FA Cup

-The 2017–18 Hong Kong FA Cup was the 43rd edition of the Hong Kong FA Cup.
+The 2017–18 Hong Kong FA Cup was the 44th edition of the Hong Kong FA Cup.
 10 teams entered this edition, with two games played in Round 1 before the Quarter Final stage.
 The competition was only open to club that participated in the 2017–18 Hong Kong Premier League, with lower division sides entering a separate competition.

 The champion received HK$100,000 in prize money and the runners up received HK$40,000.
-The MVP of the final will receive a HK$10,000 bonus.
+The MVP of the final received a HK$10,000 bonus.